dbasoftware/freshdesksharp/README.md

 ### An Example ###

 The Freshdesk endpoints are exposed via properties on the client.
 All endpoint calls are done through asynchronous calls.
-For instance if you wanted to get a list of contacts you could do the following:
+For example if you wanted to get a list of contacts you could do the following:

 ```cs
 using (var client = new FreshdeskClient(config))